Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: The functor

-Here $K$ will be either a separably closed field of characteristic $p>0$ and finite degree of imperfection, or a differentially closed field of characteristic $0$ (so with distinguished derivation $\partial$).
+\vlabel{sharp} Here $K$ will be either a separably closed field of characteristic $p>0$ and finite degree of imperfection, or a differentially closed field of characteristic $0$ (so with distinguished derivation $\partial$).
 We distinguish the cases by ``characteristic $p$", ``characteristic $0$".
-In the characteristic $p$ case we will take $K$ to be say $\omega_{1}$-saturated.
+In the characteristic $p$ case we will take $K$ to be say $\omega_{1}$-saturated, so as to be able to do model theory, although this will not always be necessary.
 Definability will mean in the sense of the structure $K$.

-$G$ will be a semiabelian variety defined over $K$.
 In the characteristic $0$ case, as $DCF_{0}$ is $\omega$-stable we have $DCC$ on definable subgroups of a definable group, so any {\infdef} group is definable.
 In the characteristic $p$ case, by stability, any {\infdef} subgroup is an intersection of at most countably many definable groups.